mohammadtz/EasyLocalize/README.md

 # EasyLocalize

-I started learning programming with JavaScript, then switched to TypeScript, and finally found my way to C#.
-C# became my favorite language, but I had a problem with the default localization system in the .NET ecosystem.
-When I used JS and TS, I preferred JSON format to localize my applications, because it was very simple and more functional.
+I started learning programming with JavaScript, then I decided to switch to TypeScript, and finally I found my way and become a C# Developer.
+After while C# became my favorite language, because of the features it has, but I had a problem with the default localization system in the .NET.
+When I used JS or TS, I preferred use JSON as localize in my applications, because it was very simple and more functional for me.
 So I decided to write a simple package to handle software localization with JSON format in .NET.
 I hope you like it and find it valuable.
 This is my first published package, so it may have some issues.
-Please, if you encounter any problems with this package, share them with me.
+If you find any problems in this package, please report it in Issues part.

 # Get Started

-To get started with this package you need first install [EasyLocalize](https://www.nuget.org/packages/EasyLocalize) Package from NuGet to your project, after that you can use it for any type of .Net project.
+To get started with the package you have to install [EasyLocalize](https://www.nuget.org/packages/EasyLocalize) Package from NuGet, after that you can use it for any type of .Net projects.
-In the source code, you can see the project name EasyLocalize.Example, this project is a console app to show you an example of how to use it in your project
+In the source code, you can find the project name EasyLocalize.Example, this project contain a console application to show an example of how to use it in your projects.

 ## Pure Usage

-A simple way to use it in any type of .Net project is after installing a package used like this:
+This way is simple usage for any type of .Net applications:
 ```csharp
 var localizeOptions = new EasyLocalizeOptions
 {